 Panasonic GH4 versus Panasonic G7

 The Panasonic Lumix DMC-GH4 and the Panasonic Lumix DMC-G7 are two digital cameras that were announced, respectively, in February 2014 and May 2015.
 Both the GH4 and the G7 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The GH4 has a resolution of 15.9 megapixel, whereas the G7 provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Panasonic GH4 and the Panasonic G7 is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GH4 – represents 100 percent across all the size and weight measures).